notalentgeek/airport/readme.md

 * Change ATC and lane entry to AJAX like request instead to prevent full page reload.
 * For some reason there are files created from the container owned by root, this should not happen.
 * In ideal case scenario, docker-compose.yml should be able to be put with some arguments.
 However AFAIK, you can only put arguments in the Dockerfile.
+* Make the add ATCs and add lane requests done through AJAX.
+Adding the data one-by-one and then web-page refresh is extremely annoying.
 * Unit testing.